-In response to the happenings in my hometown of St. Louis, Missouri this week, it is important that we have a discussion as to why Ferguson, a small black community on the edge of St. Louis City, is the epicenter of racially charged protests, which were triggered when Michael Brown, an unarmed, black 18-year-old, was shot multiple times and killed by a white police officer in broad daylight.
-Ferguson, like so many little pockets around the US, is now a symbol of the long-standing struggle between white and black America.
+In response to the happenings in my hometown of St. Louis, Missouri this week, it is important that we have a discussion as to why Ferguson, a small, predominately black community on the edge of St. Louis City, is the epicenter of racially charged protests, which were triggered when Michael Brown, an unarmed, black 18-year-old, was shot multiple times and killed by a white police officer in broad daylight.
+Ferguson, like so many little pockets around the US, is now a symbol of the long-standing struggle between black and white America.

 Where Did You Go to High School?

 When you first meet a fellow St. Louisian they will ask you this one question: Where did you go to high school?
 This seemingly innocuous question serves the purpose of finding out any surface-level related facts about your religion, financial status, political stance, and family legacy.
 This is just one example of how St. Louis is divided on so many levels.